Bhoza/alx-system_engineering-devops/0x00-shell_basics/README.md

 6th script is made to list content in corent directory in long format, with user and group IDS displayed numerically and hidden files showing
-7th script is made to create directory name my_first_directory in the /tmp/directory 8th script is made to move the file betty from /tmp/ to /tmp/my_first_directory
+7th script is made to create directory name my_first_directory in the /tmp/directory 8th script is made to move the file betty from /tmp/ to /tmp/my_first_directory 9th script is made to delete the file betty which is in /tmp/my_first_directory